AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 You should receive the personalized purchase confirmation email, with the specified product.

-* The subject line should start with your test profile’s first name: Jenna
+* The subject line should start with your test profile's first name: Jenna
 * The order detail section should be populated with the order details you entered while testing
-* The customer information should have your test profile’s city and postal code:
+* The customer information should have your test profile's city and postal code:

     43913 Thierer Terrace,
     Washington DC 20099